Mounting cloud storage

 Uncomment

-file:sudo nano /etc/fuse.conf
+user_allow_otherin the/etc/fuse.conffile:sudo nano /etc/fuse.conf -

 Mount container(replace